reactor/reactor/README.md

 # Reactor

 `Reactor` is a foundational library building for reactive fast data applications on the JVM.
 It provides abstractions for Java, Groovy and other JVM languages to make building event and data-driven applications easier.
 It’s also really fast.
-On a recent laptop with a dual-core processor, it's possible to process over 8,000,000 events per second with the fastest non-blocking `Dispatcher`.
+On a recent laptop with a dual-core processor, it's possible to process over 15,000,000 events per second with the `RingBufferDispatcher` and over 25,000,000 events per second in a single thread.
 Other dispatchers are available to provide the developer with a range of choices from thread-pool style, long-running task execution to non-blocking, high-volume task dispatching.

 [![Build Status](https://drone.io/github.com/reactor/reactor/status.png)](https://drone.io/github.com/reactor/reactor/latest)